Why are flags flying at half-staff in North Carolina?

 Cooper ordered all state facilities in N.C. to fly flags at half-staff.

-While only state facilities are ordered to lower flags, the news release encouraged individuals, businesses, schools, municipalities, counties and other government subdivisions to fly flags at half-staff for the duration of time indicated to honor Martin.
+While only state facilities are ordered to lower flags, the news release encouraged individuals, businesses, schools, municipalities, counties and other government subdivisions to fly flags at half-staff for the duration of time indicated to honor the fallen officers.

 Is it half-mast or half-staff?

-Previous reporting from Memphis Commercial Appeal explained that on ships and at naval stations ashore, flags are flown at half-mast.
-Elsewhere ashore, flags are flown at half-staff.
+Previous reporting from Memphis Commercial Appeal explained that flags are flown at half-mast on ships and at naval stations ashore, and at half-staff elsewhere.

 Iris Seaton is the trending news reporter for the Asheville Citizen Times, part of the USA TODAY Network.
 Reach her at iseaton@citizentimes.com.

-This article originally appeared on Asheville Citizen Times: US, NC flags at half-staff in North Carolina to honor John C. Martin
+This article originally appeared on Asheville Citizen Times: Flags at half-staff in North Carolina to honor 4 officers killed